rapid7/insightconnect-plugins/plugins/zoom/help.md

 ```

 #### Delete User

-This action is used to delete or disassociate user from account.
+Delete or disassociate user from account

 ##### Input